-Everyone at ChipLitFest is a volunteer, from our sixty-or-so ushers, chaperones and Front of House managers, to our Treasurer, Programme Director and Festival Director.
+Since 2012 Chipping Norton has held its Literary Festival each April, celebrating writing and reading in attractive venues at the heart of this charming Cotswold town.
+Everyone at ChipLitFest is a volunteer, from the venue ushers to the Festival Director.
 Almost 100 people work tirelessly throughout the year to deliver the programme of literary events.

 Mark Billingham is one of the UK’s most acclaimed and popular crime writers whose series of novels featuring D.I.
 Tom Thorne has sold over five million copies worldwide and twice won him the Crime Novel Of The Year award.
 His standalone thriller In the Dark was chosen as one of the twelve best books of the year by the Times and his debut novel, Sleepyhead was chosen by the Sunday Times as one of the 100 books that had shaped the decade.